FrancescoDiSalesGithub/Google-cloud-shell-hacking/README.md

 {
   "key": "ssh-rsa content of the public key"
 }

+where content of the public key = abkjdksajkgajkdhkhksda
+no username should be pasted after the rsa encryption

+Example:

+{
+  "key":"afabasjdgnjadkjadhaksdsajkdsjakd"
+}

 ```
 And the header **Authorization**.
 It should has value Bearer value-of-the-access-token.